dimastatz/plato/docs/design.md

 Note right of Plato: A workbook uploaded and processed manually

 Student->>Plato: 2.
-Connect to Plato WhatsApp channel Plato-->>Student: Send greeting Message
-Note right of Plato: Hello I am Plato.
+Connect to Plato WhatsApp channel Note right of Student: Hello I am Plato.
 I am solving math problems ...
-Note right of Plato: Please select your class (A,B,C ?)
+Note right of Student: Please select your class (A,B,C ?)
+Plato-->>Student: Send greeting Message

 Student->>Plato: 3.
 Select the class
-Plato-->>Student: Send response
 Note right of Student: You selected class A
-Note right of Student: Please select workbook from workbooks X,Y,Z
+Note right of Student: Please select workbook from workbooks X,Y,Z Plato-->>Student: Send response

 Student->>Plato: 4.
 Select the workbook
 Note right of Student: You selected the workbook X